ckruger0/IDD-Fa18-Final-Project/README.md

 - Button
 - 16x2 LCD Screen

+The RPi will be entirely internal, whereas the LCD Screen, Button, and Camera (imaging piece) will be externally exposed.
+The Battery Pack will be entirely external and power the device through a microUSB port located on the bottom of the case.

 ### Interaction Plan
 - A user will aim the frontside camera at a mystery plant and press the capture picture button.
 After identifying which plant species it is, the name will display on a 16x2 LCD screen on the back of the device.